Dean Corll: 2020 Lamar Drive

 In July 1973, after Brooks married his pregnant fiancée, Henley temporarily became Corll's sole procurer of victims, assisting in the abduction and murder of three Heights youths between July 19 and 25.
 Henley claimed these three abductions were the only three that occurred after his becoming an accomplice to Corll in which Brooks was not a participant.
 One of these three victims, 15-year-old Michael Baulch, brother of previous victim Billy Baulch, was last seen by his family on July 19 on his way to get a haircut; he was strangled and buried at Lake Sam Rayburn.
 The other two victims, Charles Cobble and Marty Ray Jones, were abducted together on the afternoon of July 25.
 Henley himself later buried both youths' bodies in the boat shed.

 On August 3, 1973, Corll killed his last victim, a 13-year-old boy from South Houston named James Stanton Dreymala.
-Dreymala was abducted by Brooks and Corll while riding his bike in Pasadena and driven to Lamar Drive upon the pretense of collecting empty glass bottles to resell.
-At Corll's home, Dreymala was tied to Corll's torture board, raped, tortured, and strangled with a cord before being buried in the boat shed.
-Brooks later described Dreymala as a "small, blond boy" for whom he had bought a pizza and in whose company he had spent 45 minutes before the youth was attacked.
+Dreymala was abducted by Corll while riding his bike in Pasadena and driven to Lamar Drive upon the pretense of collecting empty glass bottles to resell.
+At Corll's home, Dreymala called his parents to tell them he was at "a party" across town before he was tied to Corll's torture board, raped, tortured, and strangled with a cord before being buried in the boat shed.
+Brooks later described Dreymala as a "small, blond boy" for whom he had bought a pizza and in whose company he had spent forty-five minutes at Corll's home before the youth was attacked.